-- Queue Length

 Queue Length ~ (Customers) (~ 0.6 m. per person)

-- Queue Length note
+Queue Length note

-- Queues generally project awkwardly
+- > Queues generally project awkwardly

-- Often block passage for other customers

 Example Application Paris / de Gaulle Terminal 2

 - First some Motivation for the Example

 - Experience of Terminal 1 original master plan saw it as 1st of 5 identical buildings

 - yery poor experience with bags

 - About 1% were "lost" in that could not be delivered to passengers in reasonable time (and thus had to be taxied to hotels, etc. at great expense)

 - Experience motivated design of Terminal 2